TaliBytes/php-home-server/readme.md

 &nbsp;

 9 - (***optional but recommended for public facing sites***)... configure SSL authentication.
-Start with `sudo mkdir /etc/apache2/ssl`
+Start with `sudo mkdir /etc/apache2/ssl`.

-10 - run `sudo a2enmod ssl`
+10 - run `sudo a2enmod ssl`.

 11 - generate a Origin Certificate and Private Key from a CDN (such as Cloudflare).
 Save to the server in `/etc/apache2/ssl/your_site.pem` and `/etc/apache2/ssl/your_site.key` (respectively).
 Update directory permissions using `sudo chmod -R 655 /etc/apache2/ssl` and ownership using `sudo chown -R www-data:www-data /etc/apache2/ssl`.

-12 - To enable SSL bindings for the site, edit config file using `sudo nano /etc/apache2/sites-available/your_site.conf` and add the following into *:443 Virtual Host data
+12 - To enable SSL bindings for the site, edit config file using `sudo nano /etc/apache2/sites-available/your_site.conf` and add the following into *:443 Virtual Host data:
 ```
 <VirtualHost *:443>
     ...